Andy123qq4/MS_CodeToGive_Event_Management_System/readme.md

 ## Additional Notes

-More photos showcasing our platform can be found in the project's [asset folder](asset)
+More photos showcasing our platform can be found in the project's [asset folder](asset).